fgcz/rawDiag/README.md

 ## 2. Installation guide

-Please make sure you fullfill all above mentioned requirements for your operation system prior to installing the R package!
+To ensure the proper function of this R package please check if all the requirements are fullfilled prior to using it.

 #### all OS

-the following code downloads and installs the R package from the Github with out the required third party .dll files:
+the following code downloads and installs the R package from the Github without the required third party .dll files:

 please note: due to the data size (>=40MB) download can take a while
 ```{r}